Qwe1rty/NodeDial/README.md

 ## Kubernetes Cluster Setup

 **Disclaimer: This has currently only been tested using version 1.14.x of the Kubernetes server.
-Please be on the lookout for potential issues if using other versions of Kubernetes**
+Please be on the lookout for potential issues when using other versions of Kubernetes**

 If everything seems to work okay, you can now set up a Kubernetes cluster!
 Note that this section may skip over details about setting up non-Chordial related Kubernetes components (such as the DNS